bylly1/bylly1/README.md

 I'm a passionate self-taught full stack web developer from Romania, interested in technology and eager to learn new things

-These are my current tehnolgies that I work with:
+These are my current tehnologies that I work with:

 ### Technologies & Frameworks
 [![Django](https://img.shields.io/badge/django-black?style=for-the-badge&logo=django)](https://github.com/bylly1)